AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Dataset Details

 \subsection{Input Truncation}

+In our main experiments, we employ a GPU memory constraint of 27GB.
+As some baseline models require the input length to be a multiplier of $1024$, setting a constraint of 24GB, a more common number, would lead to further truncation and significant performance drop.

 To fit models into our memory constraint, we truncate the model inputs.
 The truncation thresholds used by each model on different datasets are shown in Table~\ref{tab:model_input_length}.
-Note that Se3 and \model can process documents longer than $51200$ under the memory constraint during training, but we limit the input length to $51200$ to achieve a reasonable training time.
+Although Se3 and \model theoretically maintain a consistent GPU memory consumption during training regardless of the number of input tokens processed, we have chosen to restrict the maximum number of input tokens in a training sample to $51200$ for reasonable training time.